cran-task-views/Epidemiology/Epidemiology.md

     with user-defined models.
 For more details see the paper by [Widgren, Bauer, Eriksson and Engblom (2019)](https://doi.org/10.18637%2Fjss.v091.i12).
--   `r pkg("socialmixr")`: Provides methods for sampling contact matrices from diary data for use in infectious disease modelling, as discussed in [Mossong et al. (2008)](https://doi.org/10.1371%2Fjournal.pmed.0050074).
+-   `r pkg("socialmixr")`: Provides methods for sampling contact matrices from diary data for use in infectious disease modeling, as discussed in [Mossong et al. (2008)](https://doi.org/10.1371%2Fjournal.pmed.0050074).

 ### Transmission tree reconstruction